Finding out I was pregnant with triplets

 Then I took my program to a trusted group of mothers.
 They helped me to refine and polish.
 And they came back with fantastic feedback.
 From a variety of backgrounds with a variety of experiences, they started seeing results.
 They started finding their own answers to their own bodies.

 So now, it’s your turn.
-Your story will not sound like mine because you are not me, and I am not you.
-You may not have grown triplets.
-You may not have completely changed your motor control patterns for a less than advantageous alternative when you were 4, but you have your own story, your own challenges, and your own triumphs.
+Your story will not sound like mine because we are different.
+You may not have grown triplets or completely changed your motor control patterns for a less than advantageous alternative when you were 4.
+But you have your own triumphant story, and today, you can start writing the parts of it that you have eluded you.

-Because we are not the same, what works for one person will not necessarily be what works for the next.
-This is why I designed the Mama Made Strong program with the intent of meeting you wherever you are.
-It will guide you through your movement patterns until you find your weaknesses.
-And just as your story won’t look like mine, your program for success won’t look like mine either.
+Because we are not the same, what works for one person will not always be what works for the next.
+This is why I designed the Mama Made Strong program.
+It will meet you where you are and guide you through your movement patterns to find your weaknesses.
+Just as your story won’t look like mine, your program for success won’t look like mine either.
 That’s the whole idea behind Mama Made Strong.
 It’s YOUR program, tailored to YOUR needs.
 If you want, you can try it out for a month for free.

 ***Disclaimer*** I would have saved myself a lot of time and effort by finding a good pelvic floor physical therapist.
 There are a lot of reasons why I didn’t, but none of them are very good.